derphjl/Auswertung-Funkfeldmessung/README.md

 # Auswertung-Funkfeldmessung

+This script structures and analyses Radio Field Measurements taken with an R&S FPH or any other Device adhering to the same data structure in CSV exports.

-# Conversion of Exports into useful data structure
+# Philosophy of Measurements and Conversion of Exports into useful data structure

 The CSV exports have to be sorted into measurement points by hand.